 \section{CONCLUSION}

 To summarize, we propose two quantum algorithms to search for the effective Hamiltonian of many-body systems.
-Based on the assumption that the possible terms in the effective Hamiltonian are known but their coefficients are to be determined, our methods can find the optimal effective Hamiltonian from a set of candidates with different coefficients.
-We define a fidelity to measure how close the candidate effective Hamiltonian is to the exact one -- when the fidelity reaches the maximum value of 1, we find the exact solution.
-Therefore, the Hamiltonian searching problem is converted to a fidelity maximizing problem which the two quantum algorithms are designed for.
-In the first algorithm, we make use of the quantum phase estimation algorithm to encode the fidelity into phase information and Grover's algorithm to speed up the complexity of searching to $O(\sqrt{N})$, where $N$ denotes the total number of all candidate effective Hamiltonians $H_{eff}(x)$.
+Based on the assumption that the possible terms in the effective Hamiltonian are known but their coefficients are to be determined, our methods can find the optimal effective Hamiltonian in a set of candidates with different coefficients.
+We define a loss function to measure how close the candidate effective Hamiltonian is to the exact one. when the loss function reaches the maximum value of 1, we find the exact solution.
+Therefore, the Hamiltonian searching problem is converted to a loss function maximizing problem which the two quantum algorithms are designed for.
+In the first algorithm, we make use of the quantum phase estimation algorithm to encode the loss function into phase information and Grover's algorithm to speed up the complexity of searching to $O(\sqrt{N})$, where $N$ denotes the total number of all candidate effective Hamiltonians $H_{eff}(x)$.
 Performing this quantum algorithm requires deep circuits that are not feasible for near-term quantum computers.
 Therefore, we introduce the second quantum algorithm, based on the variational simulation method, which is suitable for NISQ devices.
 We define a test Hamiltonian $H_{test}=H-H_{eff}$ and realize the time evolution operator $e^{-i t H_{test}}$ with a quantum computer.
 Both numerical simulations and experiments on an IBM quantum machine were conducted.
-The results suggest our method can successfully find the optimal effective Hamiltonian with noise and limited measurement shots.
+The results suggest our method can successfully find the optimal effective Hamiltonian in a set of candidates with noise and limited measurement shots.
 Our algorithms show that a quantum computer without fault tolerance can also search for the effective Hamiltonian.
 Thus, it's an interesting topic for future research, to find other applications of near-term quantum computers for studying the effective theory.